Gov. David Ige unveils four-phase reopening strategy for Hawaii’s economy

-Gov. David Ige unveiled today a four-phase reopening strategy for Hawaii’s economy with the state gradually reopening medium-risk businesses such as churches, gyms, museums, theaters, restaurants and hair salons beginning in June.
+Gov. David Ige unveiled today a four-phase reopening strategy for Hawaii’s economy with the state gradually allowing medium-risk businesses such as churches, gyms, museums, theaters, restaurants and hair salons to begin operations in June.

-Ige said he does not anticipate reopening high-risk businesses and industries such as large venues, bars and nightclubs in June.
+However, the governor did not provide specific dates for when those activities would restart, but left it up to the counties to decide the criteria for reopening and timeframe for each industry.

-“Hawaii has done an incredible job of flattening the curve, but we are also aware that battling COVID-19 has had significant socio-economic impacts,” Ige said.
+“Hawaii has done an incredible job of flattening the curve, but we are also aware that battling COVID-19 has had significant socio-economic impacts,” Ige said at his daily COVID-19 briefing.
 “We know that this phased approach will allow us to restart the local economy and bring those who have been recently unemployed back to the employment rolls.”

-The state has already completed the first phase — stabilization — or “saving lives and flattening the curve” in the community and has reopened low-risk businesses such as auto dealerships and car washes, floral shops, pet grooming and retail and repair services over the last few weeks.
+The state has completed the first phase of “saving lives and flattening the curve” in the community, and has reopened low-risk businesses such as auto dealerships and car washes, floral shops, pet grooming, certain agriculture and retail and repair services over the last few weeks.

+The governor attributed the success in stomping out the virus to his “stay at home” and “safer at home” orders, but that has come at a price.
+Thousands of businesses have shuttered and the shut down of the tourism industry has left tens of thousands of residents unemployed.

+Hawaii is now entering phase two, known as the “act with care” period, with the reopening of the kama’aina economy and medium-risk businesses and activities.
+Gatherings of no more than 10 people are still prohibited and social distancing rules, along with the wearing of face coverings and other precautions, remain.
+High-risk populations, such as kupuna, should still stay home.

-In the final phase, Hawaii will “emerge stronger and more resilient as a result of learning from and overcoming this unprecedented challenge.”
+In the final phase, Hawaii will “emerge stronger and more resilient as a result of learning from and overcoming this unprecedented challenge,” which will be the new normal after the crisis is over.

+“It’s not going to disappear.
+We’re going to have COVID-19 with us for many, many years to come, possibly our lifetimes,” Health Director Bruce Anderson said.
+“Our ability to manage the disease is going to be based on our ability to respond quickly and appropriately to new cases and contacts.
+As long as we can do that, it’s a disease we can live with much like the flu and all the other infectious diseases we have to live with these days.”

 “Under this strategy, counties may choose to relax stricter local orders at their own pace in coordination with my office,” Ige said.

-Between reopening phases, the state will have a 14-day observation period to allow time to assess COVID-19 cases and can reinstate restrictions including the closure of businesses if there’s a spike in disease activity.
+Between reopening phases, the state will have a 14-day observation period to allow time to assess coronavirus cases and can reinstate restrictions including the closure of businesses if there’s a spike in disease activity that “threatens to overwhelm” the health-care system.

-“There is no explicit threshold of COVID-19 positive new cases that would trigger stepping back,” Ige said.
+“We do anticipate an increase in the number of cases.
+We don’t have an explicit bar that needs to be adhered to.
+What we are looking for is our capacity to test, our ability to respond to a cluster or an outbreak and most importantly, our ability to identify close contacts and manage and contain the outbreak,” Ige said.
+“So long as we can manage that, there is no explicit threshold of COVID-19 positive new cases that would trigger stepping back.”

+In learning to live with COVID-19, people must continue taking precautions including frequent hand washing, staying home when sick and isolating themselves when they develop symptoms, he said, adding that social distancing “in everything that we do” is still the most important measure to keeping the virus at bay.

 The governor also extended the 14-day quarantine for travelers to Hawaii, including those flying between the islands, and the moratorium on residential evictions through June 30.